blues/app-accelerators/accelerator-archive/13-tool-usage-cycle-tracking/README.md

 ### Testing the Route

 The ideal test is to use the app firmware to generate alerts.
-However, it's also possible to simulate an event by pasting these JSON snippets into the the in-browser terminal.
+However, it's also possible to simulate an event by pasting these JSON snippets into the the In-Browser Terminal.

 This is a regular power monitoring event.
 It does not generate an SMS alert.